gabriel-rodriguez-garcia/genai_rag_workshop/README.md

 7. run "cdk bootstrap" once, to prepare the account for upcoming cdk stack deployments.
 Ignore the warnings and wait until the CDKToolkit has been provisioned.
 8. run "cdk synth" to synthesize the stack and then "cdk deploy" to deploy the stack into the account and confirm with y.
 This can take up to 20min.
 9. When the stack is deployed enter "Glue" into the search bar.
 Go to Crawlers and run the crawler to sync the the Data Catalog with the S3 data.
+10. enter "Kendra" into the search bar.
+Go to Data Sources and click on "Sync Now" to sync data from S3 with the vectore store.
-10. congratulations you have deployed your first GenAI RAG App!
+11. congratulations you have deployed your first GenAI RAG App and are ready to test it out!

 ## References

 - Part 1 is based on the official Amazon Bedrock Workshop and can be found here [Original Amazon Bedrock Workshop](https://catalog.us-east-1.prod.workshops.aws/workshops/a4bdb007-5600-4368-81c5-ff5b4154f518/en-US).

 - Part 2 is based on the open-source aws bedrock chatbot and can be found here [GenAI Bedrock Chatbot](https://github.com/awslabs/genai-bedrock-chatbot).

+- For a fully-fledged open-source Chatbot application checkout [GenAI LLM Chatbot](https://github.com/aws-samples/aws-genai-llm-chatbot).